seanf316/P3-Reclaim-The-Light/README.md

 1. [Xnip](https://www.xnipapp.com/)
     - Xnip was used to capture all the game screenshots.
 1. [Lucidchart.com](https://www.lucidchart.com/pages/)
-    - The Lucidchart app was used to create the apps flowcharts.
+    - The Lucidchart app was used to create the app's flowcharts.

 [Back to top &uarr;](#contents)

 ## **Testing**
-I have included details of testing both during development and post development in a separate document called [TESTING.md](TESTING.md)
+I have included details of testing both during development and post-development in a separate document called [TESTING.md](TESTING.md)

 ## **Future Updates**

 I would like to add the following updates in the future when time permits:

 1. Enemy Weakness - I would like to add a weakness stat for the enemy to a specific Guardian attack, it wasn't part of my original scope for the adventure but something I would be interested in implementing in the future.
-2. Battle graphic animations - show the user and enemy in batlle with moving Graphics.
+2. Battle graphic animations - show the user and enemy in battle with moving Graphics.
 3. Sound Effects - I would like to apply sound effects for the different Narratives and for the battle sequences.

 [Back to top &uarr;](#contents)